lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/index.md

 ## What You'll Need

 This tutorial is interactive, so you'll need the Headwiz character or [coder permissions](/tutorials/manage/roles) on an actual Ares game.

+> **Important!** It's strongly recommended that you follow the standard [installation instructions](/tutorials/install) for your very first Ares game.
+For just a few bucks, less than the price of a grande coffee, you can spin up a droplet for a couple weeks and get your feet wet.
+That way you're not trying to learn both Ares code and Ares server setup at the same time!
+Once you have a little more experience with Ares, you can explore some of the [other options](/tutorials/code/dev-tools) for setting up a game for development purposes.

 ## Getting Help